SouleySunlight/amogus-extension/README.md

-If you're reading the red me, you're sus
+If you're reading the read me, you're sus